Power-Platform-DevOps/Power-Platform-ALM-Starter-Kit/README.md

 1. Copy the `Pipelines`, `Configuration` and `Scripts` folders of this repository
 2. Past it at the root of the repository in the Azure DevOps project you want to use
+3. Update the **DataverseEnvironmentConfiguration.txt** configuration file in the **Configuration** folder with the configuration you want for your environments (*you can use the content of the **Resources** section of this page to help you complete this step*)
-3. Create pipelines from all YAML pipeline definitions in the `Pipelines/Utils` folder
+4. Create pipelines from all YAML pipeline definitions in the `Pipelines/Utils` folder
-4. Create a **variable group** in your Azure DevOps project with the following name and with the variables below: `power-platform-environment-management-variable-group`
+5. Create a **variable group** in your Azure DevOps project with the following name and with the variables below: `power-platform-environment-management-variable-group`
    - `ApplicationId`: **Application (client) ID** of your app registration in Azure Active Directory
    - `AzureDevOpsOrganizationURL`: **URL** of the Azure DevOps organization you are working in (*ex: https://dev.azure.com/demonstration/*)
    - `ClientSecret`: **Clien secret** of your app registration in Azure Active Directory